 2. Physical Counts are Always Necessary

-Mobile data collection devices make it easy to count inventory as warehouse workers perform their daily tasks.
-Even when inventory employees use solutions and strategies that make accurate inventory tracking part of their normal activities, organizations should still set time aside to perform a full count of a warehouse space.
+Mobile data collection devices make it easy to do physical inventory counts as warehouse workers perform their daily tasks.
+Even when inventory employees use solutions and strategies that make accurate inventory tracking part of their normal activities, organizations should still set time aside to perform a full count of warehouse space.
 Even with proper data collection during picking and storage, workers may lose track of damaged products or fail to acknowledge when merchandise goes missing due to theft.

 Many businesses perform yearly counts, but this may not be frequent enough.
 Organizations should find the inventory count cycle that works best for them.
 When a company implements a new software system or launches a new product, these events demand an accurate inventory number to start proper planning.

 3. Find the Right Time to do Them